shreeyasharma1804/notes/kubernetes/Volumes.md

 - Released - the PVC that claimed it was deleted, but the PV still exists

 Each PV is associated with a reclaim policy that decides what happens to the PV if the PVC is deleted

+- Reclaim: The PV is deleted if the PVC is deleted
+- Retain: After the PVC is deleted, the PV goes to the Released State.
+The claimRef still points to the deleted PVC and removing it makes the PV in the Available state again which can be bound to another PVC

 #### Static provisioning